-A full list of eligible modules and their learning outcomes is available here.
+A full list of eligible modules and their grades is available here.

 The grade or academic standard of each module is specified on the list and an explanation of the grades is available in the Qualifications and Grades Framework which is available here